htsrjdrouse/daksh-toolchanger-v2/Klipper/klipper_concepts.md

 ## _EVALUATE_MACHINE_STATE ##

 This is the more thorough analysis of the coupling and docking sensors.
 The first part sets the variables data (active_tool, tc_state and tc_error_code).
-The second part sets the LED status color and calls the SET_ENCLOSURE_ERROR_START and PAUSE_AND_ALERT macros.
+The second part sets the LED status color and calls the SET_ENCLOSURE_ERROR_START (enclosure LEDs are not set up on current system and should be commented out) and PAUSE_AND_ALERT macros.

 ```
 [gcode_macro _EVALUATE_MACHINE_STATE]